harowo/projects/README.md

 If you want to take things a step further, after adding a breif description of the project idea, you can add hints to creating it, as well as possible solutions!
 This would help people out with learning a new method, or even just showing someone that something exists in the specific programming language or framework.

+# Contributing.

+Check out the `CONTRIBUTING.md` file on how you can start contributing to this repo.

 ## JavaScript projects

 ### ToDo list